OctopusDeploy/docs/docs/guides/azure-deployments/creating-an-azure-account/creating-an-azure-service-principal-account.md

 **Password**: A secret value created by you.
 Ensure you record it, as you will need to enter it into Octopus Deploy.

 **Tenant ID**: The ID of the Active Directory tenant.
-You can get this value by clicking 'Properties' in the Directory blade & looking for the value labled Directory ID.
+You can find this in the *Properties* blade of the *Azure Active Directory*, listed as 'Directory ID'.

 ### Option 2: Use the Azure Portal {#CreatinganAzureServicePrincipalAccount-Option2:UsetheAzurePortal}